reminisce/mxboard-demo/README.md

 [Gluon example](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/mnist.py)
 to monitor the training progress in TensorBoard.
 You can find the code in `train_mnist.py`.
-Note that here we define the network using `HybridSequential`, instead of `Sequential` as in the Gluon example.
-This is because that we want to plot the model graph in TensorBoard and MXBoard only accepts `HybridBlock`s for models built using Gluon interfaces.
+Note that here we define the network using `HybridSequential`, instead of `Sequential` as in the original Gluon example.
+This is because that we want to plot the graph in TensorBoard and MXBoard only accepts `HybridBlock`s for models built using Gluon interfaces.

-We would like to highlight the snippets in the `train()` function where MXBoard comes into play.
+In the following, we highlight the snippets in the `train()` function where MXBoard comes into play.
-1. Define a `SummaryWriter` object for writing MXNet data to event files under the `./logs` directory and flushing writes every five seconds in order to view them in TensorBoard in training.
+1. Define a `SummaryWriter` object for writing MXNet data to event files under the `./logs` directory and flushing writes every five seconds in order to view updated results in TensorBoard promptly.
 ```python
 sw = SummaryWriter(logdir='./logs', flush_secs=5)
 ```

-2. For the first batch of images of every epoch, display them in TensorBoard sequentially.
+2. For the first mini-batch of images in every epoch, display them in TensorBoard sequentially.
-We want to verify that these images are different since we set `shuffle=True` in the `DataLoader` for the training dataset.
+We want to verify that these images are different since we set `shuffle=True` in the `DataLoader` loading the training dataset.
 ```python
 if i == 0:  # i here represents the minibatch id
     sw.add_image('minist_first_minibatch', data.reshape((opt.batch_size, 1, 28, 28)), epoch)